Yes, you can order your own thyroid lab tests

 But if you are someone who has the option to use insurance and your current doctor I would recommend that you go that route if possible.

-You should realize that there are always going to be drawbacks by ordering your own thyroid lab tests.
+You should realize that there are always going to be drawbacks to ordering your own thyroid lab tests.

 The companies which provide these tests, while they are probably doing their best, still come from that conventional mindset.